Which batteries should I buy?

 Lithium batteries

-Lithium batteries are a staple in your mobile phone and are slowly but surely making their way into vehicles.
-If you are looking at specialised lead batteries, you should consider getting lithium batteries.
-The price difference is smaller than in the past and the quality of lithium batteries is now really good.
+Lithium batteries are a given in your mobile phone and are slowly but surely making their way into vehicles.
+If you are looking at special lead-acid batteries, you should consider getting lithium batteries.
+The price difference is smaller than before, and the quality of lithium batteries is now really good.

 There are different types of lithium batteries.

-Lithium-polymer batteries are the ones used in mobile phones.
-They are expensive, have high capacity and are suitable for small compact batteries.
+Lithium polymer batteries are what you find in mobile phones.
+They are expensive, have high capacity, and are suitable for small, compact batteries.

-Lithium-ion is found in hand tools, for example.
-They require constant monitoring as overheating can cause explosive collapses.
+Lithium-ion batteries are found in, for example, power tools.
+They require constant monitoring, as overheating can lead to explosive collapses.

 The third type is lithium iron phosphate batteries.
-They have a slightly lower energy density than the other two, but are chemically more stable.
-These are the most suitable for use in boats, motorhomes, caravans, etc.
+They have slightly lower energy density than the other two, but in return are more chemically stable.
+These are the ones best suited for use in boats, motorhomes, caravans, etc.

-A lithium battery weighs less than half as much as an equivalent gel battery and takes up about half the space.
-But the big advantage is the charging capability.
+A lithium battery weighs less than half as much as a corresponding gel battery and takes up about half the space.
+But the major advantage is the charge acceptance.

 Are my batteries discharging?